adaror/FoleonBackendAssignment/README.md

 ## Description

-In this project I designed a service responsible for 3 entities - Projects, documents and Elements.
-This is a POC, In this project I implemented routes for creating, updated and deleting new Projects and the same for Documents.
-While creating Documents, you also pass list of Elements reflecting the type and the order of elements in each Document.
+In this project, I designed a service that is responsible for three entities: Projects, Documents, and Elements.
+This is a proof-of-concept project, and I implemented routes for creating, updating, and deleting new Projects and Documents.
+When creating Documents, you also pass a list of Elements that reflects the type and order of elements in each Document.

 ## Design